mwong770/Python-Challenges/README.md

 * PyBank
     * A python script that analyzes the financial records of a company

+* PyPoll
+    * A python script that analyzes election votes

 ## Table of Contents

 [:computer:  Technologies Used](#technologies-used)